bytecodealliance/javy/README.md

 **Introduction**: Run your JavaScript on WebAssembly.
 Javy takes your JavaScript code, and executes it in a WebAssembly embedded JavaScript runtime.
 Javy can create _very_ small Wasm modules in the 1 to 16 KB range with use of dynamic linking.
 The default static linking produces modules that are at least 869 KB in size.

+## Runtime requirements

+When running the official Javy binary on Linux, `glibc` 2.31 or greater must be available.
+You may need to update the version of your operating system if you are using an older version of `glibc`.

 ## Contributing

 We welcome feedback, bug reports and bug fixes.
 We're also happy to discuss feature development but please discuss the features in an issue before contributing.